6666dustry/starner/README.md

-this mod add beautiful things. like units, blocks, and more!
+this mod add about  30 blocks, 5 units(tier1 to tier 5),and 3 items.

 have fun!